 Contrarily, in order to be effective and content in our life, we must be able to deal with our anxiety and stress.
-Stress is not only harmful to our productivity, decision making, myriad studies suggest that it is equally bad for our health and wellbeing.
+Stress is not only harmful to our productivity, and decision-making, myriad studies suggest that it is equally bad for our health and well-being.
 This is why it is critical for founders to pay close attention to their sources of stress and anxiety and develop a strategy to deal with them.

-In an interview with Future Startup, published in August, we asked Frontier Nutrition Co-founder and CEO Eddie Bearnot, how he deals with anxieties and stress that necessarily comes with being a founder.
+In an interview with Future Startup, we asked Frontier Nutrition Co-founder and CEO Eddie Bearnot, how he deals with the anxieties and stress that necessarily come with being a founder.
 His answer has some deep insights into dealing with our inner turmoils.

 1. “Routine and community” are two things that help me to hold myself together at the end of a stressful week, says Eddie.
 “Life as a founder is chaotic and uncertain.
 For me, a fixed daily routine helps me take back control.”

-Routines are useful because it reduces our need for decision making thus reduces our cognitive load.
+Routines are useful because it reduces our need for decision making thus reducing our cognitive load.
 When you don’t need to decide what to do waking up in the morning, it is liberating.

 In the introduction of his excellent book Daily Rituals: How Artists Work, Mason Currey writes why routine makes sense and is necessary for discipline, productivity, and more: